 Our R&D capabilities have the potential to yield differentiated, high-value ARC programs that demonstrate our experience across multiple validated cancer targets and isotopes and cover broad areas of focus leveraging our clinical development experience across hematology, targeted conditioning, solid tumors, and next generation radiotherapies.
-We develop ARC product candidates that target antigens that are expressed on certain cancer cell types and are able to destroy cellular DNA and kill these cells with the energy that they emit.
+We develop ARC product candidates that target antigens expressed on certain cancer cell types and are able to destroy cellular DNA and kill these cells with the energy that they emit.
 The efficacy of ARCs does not require internalization and stable linkers minimize off-target toxicity of the payload.

-Our R&D programs inform the advancement of our Iomab-B, Actimab-A, and Iomab-ACT clinical programs.
+Our R&D programs inform the advancement of our clinical programs.
 We have utilized our technology platform to develop our clinical portfolio in hematology - Iomab-B and Actimab-A, in conditioning for transplant and as a therapeutic, respectively.
 Our differentiated R&D efforts are further exemplified by our next-generation Iomab-ACT conditioning program for rapidly growing cell and gene therapies.
 Our platform has been used to develop a pipeline of novel radiotherapeutic assets to drive company growth.
 We are working on several preclinical programs which include novel approaches to validated cancer targets, as well as novel targets that we believe to show immense potential for radiotherapeutic approaches.
 Preclinical pharmacology studies with our targeted radiotherapeutics, such as HER2, CD33 and CD38, have shown strong improvement in tumor growth inhibition in various preclinical tumor models.
-These results have prompted our R&D team to spearhead efforts in multiple solid tumor programs in the preclinical stage with IND enabling studies underway.
-Leveraging Actinium's platform and expertise in developing ARCs, we are exploring how nanobodies, single chain variable fragment ("scFv"), and other related modalities can be combined with novel linkers and radioisotopes to enhance delivery to solid tumors.
+These results have prompted our R&D team to spearhead expansion of our efforts into multiple solid tumor programs in the preclinical stage with IND enabling studies underway.
+Leveraging our platform and expertise in developing ARCs, we are exploring how nanobodies, single chain variable fragment ("scFv"), and other related modalities can be combined with novel linkers and radioisotopes to enhance delivery to solid tumors.

-We currently believe that Actinium's ARCs are less likely than small molecules to face pricing pressure and negotiation from IRA, given that small molecules are at risk for pricing negotiations seven years after approval compared to eleven years for biologics with negotiated prices taking effect two years after selection.
-Further, a drug or biological product that has an orphan drug designation, which Iomab-B and Actimab-A both have, for only one rare disease or condition will be excluded from the IRA's price negotiations requirements until such time the biological products has designations for more than one rare disease or condition, or if is approved for an indication that is not within that single designated rare disease or condition, unless such additional designation or such disqualifying approvals are withdrawn by the time CMS evaluates the drug for selection for negotiation.
+We currently believe that our ARCs are less likely than small molecules to face pricing pressure and negotiation from the Inflation Reduction Act of 2022 ("IRA"), given that small molecules are at risk for pricing negotiations seven years after approval compared to eleven years for biologics with negotiated prices taking effect two years after selection.
+Further, a drug or biological product that has an orphan drug designation, which Iomab-B and Actimab-A both have, for only one rare disease or condition will be excluded from the IRA's price negotiations requirements until such time the biological products has designation or such disqualifying approvals are withdrawn by the time CMS evaluates the drug for selection for negotiation.
 In addition, regulatory barriers for a generic ARC are much higher than for small molecule radioligands such as those under development or approved, namely, Pluvicto[®], Lutathera[®], and Xofigo[®].
 While generic versions of certain radiopharmaceuticals utilizing peptides, which are considered small molecules, have been submitted to the FDA via the ANDA pathway, ARCs fall under biologics.
 For this reason, only the biosimilar approach pertains to ARCs filed under 351(k) BLA pathway.
 The regulatory pathway for biosimilar is much more comprehensive than the pathway for generics, and it has not been proven that biosimilars are interchangeable with the innovator's ARCs.
 In addition, we are not aware of any regulations that would require us to provide Iomab-B or Actimab-A, including their respective mAbs, apamistamab and lintuzumab, to any third party or potential competitor.